 We are capmakers, he explains me.
-Everything we make is from woven materials, cut by a tailor’s scissor and sewn together on a sewingmachine.
+Everything we make is from woven materials, cut by a tailor’s scissor and sewn together on a sewing machine.
 Hatmakers, they work mostly with felt, which is then steamed and pressed into shape.
-Booth categories apply to making headwear, but the artisanship is not anything alike.
+Both categories apply to making headgear, but the artisanship is anything alike.

-“Ich bin ein Mützenmacher” Herr Bullmann said to his apprentice, with severe voice pitch and sincere pride.
-And since that day, Wilgart understood the distinction.
+“Ich bin ein Mützenmacher” Herr Bullmann said to his apprentice, with a severe voice pitch and sincere pride.
+And from that day, Wilgart understood the distinction.

 Danish milliners society

-Beeing a capmaker myself, this divide has proven very handy.
+Being a capmaker myself, this divide has proven very handy.
 First, I get to call myself the last capmaker in the North, which is true since I don’t know anybody else here specialized in cap headgear.
-In addition, I get to meet with a creative and inspiring little community of hatmakers and milliners in Copenhagen: Danske modister og hattemagere where the exclusiveness of my craftsmanship turns me into a bold side trip from the rest of the group.
-A position with inbound privileges and pitfalls.
+In addition, I get to meet with a creative and inspiring little community of hatmakers and milliners in Copenhagen: Danish milliners and hatmakers where the exclusiveness of my craftsmanship gives me a special status from the rest of the group.
+A position with inbound privileges and drawbacks.

 I always try to spread knowledge of the working methods I experienced through my apprenticeship at the small batch manufacturing workshop in Germany where Herr Bullmann taught me cap making.
-In doing so most members of the hatmaker-group discover these insights explain some of the frustration occurred in the cumbersome process they went through when making caps.
-Sharing this knowledge about an old craft like capmaking makes the craft keep alive and defend specific know-how to get lost in history.
+In doing so, most members of the hatmaker-group who discover these insights, explain some of the frustration experienced in the cumbersome process they went through when making caps.
+Sharing this knowledge about an old craft like capmaking keeps the craft alive and maintains a specific know-how from getting lost in history.
 Simultaneously, I believe there could be a lot more capmakers up and running, and if you´re eager to learn an old craft, then let me know prompt!
 I might consider getting an apprentice myself.
-When thinking about my masters sternly speech about capmakers vs. hatmakers I can extract one essential overall message, which is:
+When thinking about my masters’ stern speech about capmakers vs. hatmakers I can extract one essential overall message, which is: